“The measure of intelligence is the ability to change.”

 Awards and Achievements

-Burkhart Bromm-Promotionspreis 2022 awarded to Dr Jastyn A. Pöpplau
+Burkhart Bromm-Promotionspreis 2022 awarded to Dr. Jastyn A. Pöpplau

 Thomas Bayes-Nachwuchsförderpreis 2022 awarded to Dr. Artur Schneider